Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/with.md

 [Make sure you understand objects and instances first,](objects_and_instances.md) or the notion of [perspective](objects_and_instances.md#perspective) won't be clear.

-As explained below, `with` should be used carefully.
-It is a complicated solution.
+As explained below, you should use `with` carefully.
+It's a complicated solution.

 `with` changes the [perspective](objects_and_instances.md#perspective) to the [instance](objects_and_instances.md), for the code inside.

-Inside the block, the original caller object can be referenced as `other`.
+Inside the block, you can reference the original caller object as `other`.

 ## With Object